PerfectlySoft/PerfectDocs/guide/fileUploads.md

 When you wish to include file upload elements, you must choose multipart/form-data as your form's `enctype` (encoding) type.

+All code used below can be seen in action as a complete example at [https://github.com/iamjono/perfect-file-uploads](https://github.com/iamjono/perfect-file-uploads)

 An example HTML form containing the correct encoding and file input element might be represented like this:

 ``` html